amirakbarnejad/amirakbarnejad.github.io/Tutorial/tutorial_section2.md

 In this scetion, we firstly introduce the two main objects in PyDmed: `BigChunk` and `SmallChunk`.

-The below video illustrates this concept:
+The below video illustrates the concept:

 <div class="myvideo">
    <video  style="display:block; width:100%; height:auto;" autoplay controls loop="loop">